Siesta Key Makes a Great Florida Road Trip

 Siesta Key is a barrier island protecting the shores of southern Sarasota.
+Almost any island is a great Florida Road trip.
 The eight-mile-long crescent-shaped piece of land hosts some of the most luxurious homes in Sarasota County.
 Siesta Key also has three popular beaches along the Gulf of Mexico.
 Turtle Beach, Crescent Beach, and the widely acclaimed Siesta Beach.
 These three beaches cover 6 miles of the 8-mile-long island.

 Siesta Key Village